Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Implementation

 \section{Implementation}

 We cover in this section the broad mechanisms of how the schemes are implemented.
 For our numerical simulations, this implementation was done in the \texttt{HArDCore3D} library (see \url{https://github.com/jdroniou/HArDCore}) starting from the serendipity DDR spaces and operators described in Section \ref{sec:ddr}.
+This library contains a fully automated construction of these objects, including the computation of the degree depletions $\ell_\sfP$ defined at the start of Section \ref{sec:SDDR.complex}.

 We first eliminate $\uvec{A}_h^{n+1}$ by using the first equation \eqref{eq:ym.lm.scheme.1} to write $\uvec{A}_h^{n+1}=\uvec{A}_h^n-\deltat^{n+\frac12}\uvec{E}_h^{n+1}$.
 Denoting the resulting equation by $F(\bvec{X}^{n+1})=\bvec{b}$, where $\bvec{X}^{n+1}$ represents the combined vector of $\uvec{E}_h^{n+1},\lambda_h^{n+1}$, we then employ the iterative Newton method to find a solution up to an accuracy of $\epsilon$.
 The quantity $\uvec{A}_h^{n+1}$, which is required at the next time step, is finally recovered via back substitution.